Skip to main content

 The CMO win isn’t another AI paragraph.
 It’s copy‑paste — then edit.

 Board decks and QBRs still run on slides.
-Enso starts from citation‑grade evidence and a dual‑engine scorecard, then gives marketing leaders something rare: a clean surface to snip into PowerPoint, milestones they can tune, and exports that stay partner‑ready after you customize.
+Enso starts from citation‑grade evidence and a dual‑engine scorecard, then gives marketing leaders something rare: a clean surface you can integrate into board-level briefings, milestones they can tune, and exports that stay partner‑ready after you customize.

 Every marketing leader has tried the same workflow: paste a question into an assistant, get back a confident wall of text, then spend twenty minutes stripping disclaimers, hunting for numbers that match reality, and rewriting tone so Legal will not flinch.
 That is notwhat we mean by “AI for the CMO.”

-The win we optimize for is smaller to describe and harder to ship: start from something you can stand behind — scores tied to live sources, two engines in tension, competitors locked — and then move the artifact into the places your organization already works: a PDF that paginates like a memo, tables you can snip straight into a slide, milestones you can rename, date, and re‑prioritize without opening a ticket, and a path to save those edits so the next leadership review picks up where you left off.
+The win we optimize for is smaller to describe and harder to ship: start from something you can stand behind — scores tied to live sources, two engines in tension, competitors locked — and then move the artifact into the places your organization already works: a PDF that paginates like a memo, tables you can integrate straight into board-level briefings, milestones you can rename, date, and re‑prioritize without opening a ticket, and a path to save those edits so the next leadership review picks up where you left off.

 If the CMO cannot lift a chart or a milestone block into a deck in under a minute, we have not finished the product — we have only finished the model.

-Snip — because decks still win the room
+Integrate into board-level briefings — decks still win the room

 Analysts still live in browsers; executives still live in PowerPoint and Keynote.
 Enso's dashboard is laid out so the scorecard, competitor deltas, and phased plan read as intentional report pages — not a floating app chrome experiment.
 Action rows (rerun, delete, download) stay out of PDF export, and the PDF itself is multi‑page US Letter so you can file it or attach it as‑is.